Invited Session Program

 Motivation

 Many modern health and medical research studies seek to address causal questions, about the effects of exposures, treatments or other interventions on health outcomes.
 Although there have been important advances in concepts and methods for causal inference, there has been little work on how to handle the widespread problem of missing data in this context.
-Firstly, despite the central role of assumptions in causal inference, the expanded assumptions required with missing data have received little attention, particularly when there are also other complexities such as interference and censoring.
-Secondly, with missing data due to processes such as death, the estimand and identifiability assumptions need to be reconsidered, but there is no consensus on how to address this problem.
-Finally, there has been little work regarding appropriate approaches to handle missing data at the causal effect estimation stage, which are required not only to obtain unbiased estimates, but also to increase precision.
+Firstly, despite the central role of assumptions in causal inference, the expanded assumptions required with missing data have received little attention.
+Further, there has been little work regarding appropriate approaches to handle missing data at the causal effect estimation stage, which are required not only to obtain unbiased estimates, but also to increase precision.
+This session aims to present key advances addressing these gaps.
+It will begin by presenting recent advances proposing a paradigm-shifting approach to depict and assess multivariable missingness assumptions using “missingness” graphs or directed acyclic graphs (DAGs).
+The session then presents developments grounded on this graphical modelling framework to tackle problems in clinical and epidemiological settings, including novel estimation approaches as well as guidance for existing mainstream methods such as multiple imputation.

 Proposed Speakers & Discussant